 Education Is Life

 That’s why I am starting a movement, or what Seth Godin might call “a tribe.”
 The Learning Revolution is a tribe of change-makers and trailblazers united in a cause to transform our schools.
 We are connected through answering this simple yet powerful question: How can we make school the best hours of a kid’s day?

 Indeed, education is undergoing a renaissance.
-Learners -- not institutions -- are creating a bottom-up change.
-From abolishing the SAT to calling for project-based learning in the classroom, we're fighting for significant changes.
-We don't deserve to be pelted with Scantrons and #2 pencils.
+Learners—not institutions—are creating a bottom-up change.
+From abolishing the SAT to calling for project-based learning in the classroom, we’re fighting for significant changes.
+We don’t deserve to be pelted with Scantrons and No. 2 pencils.
 We are not a bunch of numbers.
 We are living, breathing, creative human beings.

 The Learning Revolution movement is about everyone.
 We are students.
 We are educators.
 We are parents.
 We are administrators.
 We are entrepreneurs.
 We are concerned citizens.
 We are mad as hell.
 The last thing you can do is ignore us.